LiaiZenApp/liazen-api/README.md

 # LiaiZen API

-A professional FastAPI application for iOS/Android apps with Auth0 authentication, PostgreSQL database, and Azure-ready deployment.
+A FastAPI application for iOS/Android apps with Auth0 authentication, PostgreSQL database, and Azure-ready deployment.

 ## 🚀 Quick Start